 Twitter is the key player in space and the company name is used synonymously with micro-blogging.
 The free service allows users to post status updates via SMS, e-mail, or web browser.
-What’s more, Twitter has Twitteran open platform allowing third party developers to build on top of it.
+What’s more, Twitter has an open platform allowing third party developers to build on top of it.

 Pownce recently launched a micro-blogging platform with added functionality.
 On top of messaging, users can quickly and easily share links, files, or events with any or all of his/her contacts.
 See our in-depth review of Pownce for more details.

 Tumblr is a very clean, slick micro-blogging platform.
 Its focus is on simplicity and elegance.
 Similar to Pownce, users can share a variety of things, including text, photos, quotes, links, chats, or even videos.